Welcome to the New York Divinity School Photographs of the New York Divinity School and New York City.

 There are more than four million evangelicals in the New York metropolitan area – out of the total of 20 million people.
 Less than 10% of the 13 million Euro-Americans are evangelical; however, well over 40% of the 7 million “non-whites” are evangelical.
 Especially noteworthy is the strong and increasing spiritual vibrancy and Biblical commitment among Hispanic-Americans, African-Americans, and Korean-Americans.

-There is an increasing need for seminary degrees for pastors of ethnic congregations, as more and more of the present church members are doctors, teachers, business people, lawyers, nurses, and articulate people of other professions.
+There is an increasing need for seminary training for pastors of ethnic congregations, as more and more of the present church members are doctors, teachers, business people, lawyers, nurses, and articulate people of other professions.
 Without excellent training for pastors, the Gospel is often poorly represented.
 The leaders of the present and the future are then missing in Church.

 Only 20% of evangelical ministers in New York area have any accredited seminary training, and only 6% have seminary degrees.
 Most evangelical ministers have been trained at the more than 100 unaccredited Bible institutes in the City, but these institutes are not meeting the present need.

-NYES’s programs, including the New York Divinity School (NYDS) have generally reflected the makeup of the urban evangelical community of New York City.
-About 83% of NYES’S present students come from “minority” or non-white communities.
-The NYDS student body is:
+NYES’ programs, including the New York Divinity School (NYDS) have generally reflected the makeup of the urban evangelical community of New York City.
+About 83% of NYES’ present students come from “minority” or non-white communities.
+The average age of students is 41, and 24% of the students are women.

 Vision and Prayer

-• NYES will work on its own accreditation.
+• NYDS will work on its own accreditation.
 To achieve this, it will be helpful to have at least three full-time faculty based in New York, a larger library, and a $1 million endowment.

-Copyright ©2002-2010 New York Evangelical Seminary Fund, Inc. All rights reserved.
+Copyright ©2002-2024 New York Evangelical Seminary Fund, Inc. All rights reserved.
 Photography by Hexel Hernando and Tor de Vries.

 Web design by Tor de Vries., with web hosting provided by Arrow Bay Internet Services.